• Store

 Heinrich Neuhaus spoke of the pot-bellied monster, a fault in piano playing where the harmony swallows both bass and melody.
 I find myself discussing the layering of sound all the time with my students, the ability to do this skillfully is such a crucial aspect of fine piano playing.
 If we want to build a hierarchical sound where we can sense foreground, background and middle ground it is not just the volume that counts, but also the texture – the type of touch we use within a given dynamic level.

-In this example from Schubert’s G flat Impromptu, it is not hard to see that the harmonic middle needs to be played more softly than the top melody, but the rippling quavers also need to be extremely even tonally and yet rhythmically structured.
+In this example from Schubert’s G-Flat Impromptu (Op.
+90 No. 3), it is not hard to see that the harmonic middle needs to be played more softly than the top melody, but the rippling quavers also need to be extremely even tonally and yet rhythmically structured.
 An impressionistic wash won’t do here:

 Whenever we see fortissimo, it is as though there were an unspoken command that we’ve got to try and play everything on the page as loudly as possible.
-Let’s now look at the climax of Rachmaninov’s beautiful Elegie that someone brought to their lesson today:
+Let’s now look at the climax of Rachmaninov’s beautiful Elegie (Op.
+3 No. 1):

 Very often a composer will create three layers in the texture but not complicate the page by notating this explicitly – they expect educated musicians to know what is happening.
-One such example is from Chopin’s D flat Nocturne, where the task of the LH is to create not only a transparent harmonic background for the RH melodic line but also a more substantial bass line that underpins the whole.
+One such example is from Chopin’s D-Flat Nocturne (Op.
+27 No. 2), where the task of the LH is to create not only a transparent harmonic background for the RH melodic line but also a more substantial bass line that underpins the whole:

 How do we achieve this?